kaneki003/fresher-s_heist/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Start the frontend server using `npm run start`.
-4. Start tthe backend server using `npx nodemon server.js`
+4. Start the backend server using `npx nodemon server.js`
 5. Open your browser and navigate to `http://localhost:3000`.